 Foods rich in creatine

-Creatine is widely used to improve sports performance, but this substance does not only exist as a dietary supplement, there are also many foods rich in creatine.
+Creatine is widely used to improve sports performance, but this substance does not only exist as a dietary supplement, there are also many foods rich in CK.

 Ten foods rich in creatine